-In the upcoming December issue of Practical Sailor, we look at how a do-it-yourself boat sale can save thousands of dollars that would ordinarily go to a broker.
+A few years ago, we looked at how a do-it-yourself boat sale can save thousands of dollars that would ordinarily go to a broker.
 However, for those who are looking to get the best price for their boat with minimal effort, a broker is usually a more sensible choice.

 Before you choose a broker, here are some things to consider.

-A brokers fee is always 10 percent upon the sale of the boat, but some offer more services than others for the same price.
+A broker’s fee is 10 percent upon the sale of the boat, but some brokers offer more services than others for the same price.
 Brokers asking you for funds up front should be immediately discounted.

 Responsiveness.
 How quickly a broker responds to your inquiry is indicative of how they will respond to potential buyers.
 Give them 24 hours, and move on if they don’t respond or if they make excuses as to why they didn’t respond promptly.
 Most, if they miss the initial phone call, will call or email you back within minutes.